vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 17 Huntington 1985, 180 observes:

-The sculptural style at Nāgārjunakon. ḍa, like that at Amarāvatī, is known from the carved stone slabs that were part of the veneer of the major st¯upas, as well as from free-standing images.
+The sculptural style at Nāgārjunakon. ḍa, like that at Amarāvatī, is known from the carved stone slabs that were part of the veneer of the major stūpas, as well as from free-standing images.
 By and large, the Nāgārjunakon. ḍa carvings are closely tied to the latest sculptures from Amarāvatī in style as well as range of subjects.
 If anything, the compositions of the reliefs are often more animated, the figures more lithe and slender, and the spatial arrangements more sophisticated. (italics mine)